cudgel/splunk/README.md

 The module has only been tested on RHEL and Debian derivatives.

 The support for clustering is a work-in-progress - the nodes will be depoyed and Splunk will enforce an existing cluster config, but dynamically creating a new cluster is not fully functional.

+The next major release will require you to set the parameter 'splunk::accept_license' to true, since the automated installation accepts the Splunk license when completing the install.

 License
 -------